 Child Employment and Entertainment

 When a child of compulsory school age is employed to work after school, at weekends or during school holidays, the law states that they must be registered for work with their local authority, who will issue a work permit.
 Similarly, if they are involved in entertainment, which covers T.V. film, theatre, modelling and paid sport, they may require a performance licence and a licensed chaperone.
-The work permits and performance licenses are issued by the Local Authority, which in Devon falls under the responsability of the Education Welfare Service.
+The work permits and performance licenses are issued by the Local Authority, which in Devon falls under the responsibility of the Education Welfare Service.

 The Education Welfare Officer that focuses on Child Employment is known as The Child Employment and Entertainment Officer and is available to: